johnwelby1965/cisco_dc_community_of_interest/demos/minio/README.md

 Refer to: https://min.io/product

-** MinIO is best suited for high performance tasks such as analytics, machine learning and modern, high throughput application development. ... **
+> __MinIO is best suited for high performance tasks such as analytics, machine learning and modern, high throughput application development. ...

-** ...
 As an object store, MinIO can store unstructured data such as photos, videos, log files, backups and container / VM images.
-Size of an object can range from a few KBs to a maximum of 5TB.**
+Size of an object can range from a few KBs to a maximum of 5TB.__

 Amazon S3 or Amazon Simple Storage Service is a service offered by Amazon Web Services that provides object storage through a web service interface.